Education/Resources

 About the DEC and the Camp Program

-Each year we sponsor up to Two (2) young adults to a One (1) week summer Environmental Education Camp held at one of New York State’s Environmental Campgrounds.
+Each year we sponsor one young adult to a One (1) week summer Environmental Education Camp held at one of New York State’s Environmental Campgrounds.

 Qualifications for Sponsorship